Engee documentation

 Conclusion

-In this demonstration we have analysed the differences in the logic of nodes and states.
-With this example, we got a visualisation of how the different algorithms implemented using the Chart block are handled.
+In this demo, we analyzed the differences in the logic of nodes and states.
+Using this example, we got a clear idea of how different algorithms implemented using the Chart block are processed.